SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - _However, if you think you can interrupt their OA and catch them on every mistake or misleading piece of feedback, and prevent harm to the other fresher speakers, then you can go for public OAs._
 - + _However, interrupting is also annoying.
 To avoid this, you might decide make a mental note of their mistakes and tell them later.
 This flaw in this solution is that you're also quite likely to forget your mental notes._

-(That's it for these 3 confusing lines of a problem to a solution to a problem to a solution to a problem to a solution to a problem to a solution.)
+(That's it for these three confusing lines of a problem to a solution to a problem to a solution to a problem to a solution to a problem to a solution.)

 ---